Valeria Marasco, PhD

 Konrad Lorenz Institute of Ethology, University of Veterinary Medicine Vienna (Vetmeduni), Vienna, Austria

-Please visit my own research blog if you would like to know more about my research projects.
+Please visit my research blog if you would like to know more about my previous and ongoing research 🙂

 Vetmeduni personal webpage